mwaldstein/edgarWebR/README.md

 edgarWebR provides an interface to access the [SEC's EDGAR system](https://www.sec.gov/edgar/searchedgar/webusers.htm) for company financial filings.

-EdgarWebR does *not* provide any functionality to extract financial data or other information from filings, only the metadata and company information.
-For processing of the financia data.
+edgarWebR does *not* provide any functionality to extract financial data or other information from filings, only the metadata and company information.
+For processing of the financial data.

 EDGAR Tools
 -----------